Knowledge base

 Pricing structure

-The Kubernetes service from Infomaniak offers several plans that correspond to the price of the control plane.
-It is important to note that resources including network, instances, etc. are not included in this base price.
+The Infomaniak Kubernetes service offers several offers that correspond to the price of the control plane.
+It is important to note that resources including network, instances, ... are not included in this base rate.

-The instances necessary for the operation of your applications are billed at the standard rates of Infomaniak's Public Cloud.
-You automatically benefit from Infomaniak's pricing advantages, including included traffic and low-cost instances, available on the Prices page.
+The instances necessary for the operation of your applications are billed at the standard rates of the Infomaniak Public Cloud.
+You automatically benefit from the pricing advantages of Infomaniak, including included traffic and low-cost instances, available on the Prices page.

-- Instances (VMs): starting at an hourly rate based on the chosen configuration
+- Instances (VMs): from an amount billed per hour according to the chosen configuration

-- Snapshot: starting at a rate per GB per month
+- Snapshot: from an amount billed per GB per month